Thursday, 7 June 2018 9:43am

 - Callaghan Innovation

-Professor Ian Tucker is Health Sciences Associate Dean for Research Commercialisation.
+Professor Paul Glue is Health Sciences Associate Dean for Research Commercialisation.
 He provides strategic overview for the Division in the translation of these discoveries into practical applications.

 The Division of Health Sciences has a range of specialist research equipment, facilities, and consulting expertise available on our campuses in Dunedin, Christchurch, and Wellington.
 These research tools and the associated expertise are available to established and emerging researchers within the University of Otago.
 Many are also available to external researchers and commercial interests.